Saima-K/Saima-K.github.io/about.md

 permalink: /about/
 ---

 This is my blog where I post some interesting stuff that I work on.
-I am a student in NMIMS School of Design And pursuing bachelor's degree in Design.
+I am a student in NMIMS School of Design and pursuing bachelor's degree in Design.
 Hope yo like my work.

 Follow my blog at [Saima-K.github.io](https://saima-k.github.io)